GenesisFR/DS1TroubleshootingGuide/README.md

 ## Virtual alloc failed with error

 The game is running out of memory.
-It's usually due to running memory intensive mods such as the HD textures mod.
+It's usually due to using memory intensive mods such as the HD textures.

 Make the game's executable large-address aware using the [LAA enabler](https://www.pcgamingwiki.com/wiki/Windows#Set_older_32-bit_games_to_use_4_GB_RAM_instead_of_2) so it can use more RAM.